TheRealGriind/Blinded-Iconpack/README.md

 were used as referances to make some of the icons you see in this icon pack.

-All Icons for company or service logos (Such as Youtube, Twitch & Twitter) all used their original brand assets unless an extra "Original-Icon_Name-Colour" is present, these can be found on their respective websites.
+All Icons for company or service logos (Such as Youtube, Twitch & Twitter) all used their original brand assets unless an extra "Original-Icon_Name-Colou" is present, these can be found on their respective websites.